Germany: Leipzig University Exchange

 During the COVID-19 pandemic, participation in study away and abroad involves real and potential personal, financial, and academic risk.
 The CDC advises that you should delay travel until you are vaccinated.
 Note that entry to some countries and participation in local program and free-time activities, including in the U.S., may be severely restricted or potentially unavailable to unvaccinated individuals.
 Unvaccinated travelers should additionally expect to incur extra expenses and onsite logistical challenges due to onsite testing requirements.
 For further information, contact email@example.com.

 Students may select from several options including university sponsored dormitories with single rooms, dorms with German roommates or student houses.
 Students cook their own food and/or eat in inexpensive university cafeterias and restaurants.

 Actual dates will vary based on host institutions academic calendar, but below are estimated timeframes.

 - Academic Year: October through July

 Leipzig offers a pre-semester language and orientation course at minimal additional cost.
 Early arrival is recommended.

 The students are responsible for health insurance, administrative fee, and out-of- pocket costs.
 There is no tuition charge for this exchange.
-Below is the student budget worksheet for this program, which outlines these costs.
+Below are the student budget worksheets for this program, which outline these costs.

 Items that are not related to the program (i.e., additional entertainment, souvenirs, extra travel, contingency funds) are not included in the cost estimates provided and should be budgeted for separately.